HistoryThis section has been translated automatically.

 Keratinocytes/keratins: A proliferation stimulus occurs due to keratinocyte stimulating mediators (TNF alfa, IL-8, granulocyte macrophage colony-stimulating factor = GM-CSF).
 The cell cycle of keratinocytes is accelerated more than 8-fold.
 Cells of the basal cell layer need only 4 days to reach the str. corneum.
-25% of the keratinocytes (3-fold increased) are in the proliferative S-cell cycle phase.
+25% of keratinocytes (increased 3-fold) are in the proliferative S-cell cycle phase.
 Such proliferation-promoting mediators are also produced by keratinocytes themselves(interleukins - IL-1, IL-6, IL-8, IL-17A, interferon gamma, TNF, transforming growth factor alpha (TGF-alpha) and GM-CSF (see growth factors below).
 Furthermore, interleukins 17 and 22 are responsible for keratinocyte hyperplasia.
 These are produced by the Th17 cells.
-The structural proteins of the keratinocytes are also altered (reduction of suprabasal keratins 1 and 10; neoexpression of keratins 6 and 16).
+The structural proteins of keratinocytes are also altered (reduction of suprabasal keratins 1 and 10; neoexpression of keratins 6 and 16).
 The role of the cytokine"thymic stromal lymphopoietin" produced in psoriatic keratinocytes has not yet been definitively clarified.

 Autoantigens: Various potential autoantigens, such as ADAMTS-like protein 5 expressed by melanocytes and the antimicrobial peptide LL37, are important for psoriatic inflammation.
 Both proteins are recognized by TH17 cells after binding to the protein HLA-C*06:02 (seeHLA system) and thus initiate psoriatic inflammation.
-Remarkable is a structural homology of keratin 17 with M-proteins of streptococci.
+Remarkably, there is a structural homology of keratin 17 with M-proteins of streptococci.
 In this respect, keratin 17 also presents itself as a potential autoantigen.
 Furthermore, heat shock proteins (HSP) seem to play an important role in the pathogenesis of psoriatic inflammation.
 For example, HSP 90 has been linked to affected cell survival and cytokine signaling in psoriatic patients.

-Lymphocyte/homing signals: probably at the beginning of the psoriatic inflammatory cascade are activated dendritic cells (DCs) and macrophages, which are stimulated to secrete pro-inflammatory cytokines such as IL-1, IL-6, IL-12, IL-23 and TNF-alpha.
+Lymphocyte/homing signaling: probably at the beginning of the psoriatic inflammatory cascade are activated dendritic cells (DCs) and macrophages, which are stimulated to secrete pro-inflammatory cytokines such as IL-1, IL-6, IL-12, IL-23 and TNF-alpha.
 This activates interferon gamma producing CD4+ T lymphocytes .
 This process leads to the maturation of naïve T cells into Th17- cells and other inflammatory Th cell populations such as Th-1 lymphocytes (Th1 lymphocytes; no IL-4 production).
-Th-1 lymphocytes (as well as Th17 cells) play a central role in the pathogenesis of psoriasis (blockade of CD4 T-lymphocytes by anti-CD4-AK leads to a clinical improvement of psoriasis, other lymphocyte-suppressive drugs such as ciclosporin, fumaric acid esters, as well as PUVA therapy, among others, also cause this effect).
+Th-1 lymphocytes (as well as Th17 cells) play a central role in the pathogenesis of psoriasis (blockade of CD4 T lymphocytes by anti-CD4-AK leads to a clinical improvement of psoriasis, other lymphocyte-suppressive drugs such as ciclosporin, fumaric acid esters, as well as PUVA therapy, among others, also cause this effect).
 The activated T-lymphocytes receive an "address" through the expression of certain surface markers, which defines the place where they are needed.
-These so-called "homing" signals, which are mediated by cutaneous lymphocyte-associated antigens (CLA), enable the lymphocytes to infiltrate both compartments, epidermis and dermis.
-In psoriatics, inflammatory T cells have been shown to produce the receptor alpha-1-beta-1 integrin (VLA-1) directed against collagen IV (collagen of the basement membrane).
+These so-called "homing" signals, mediated by cutaneous lymphocyte-associated antigens (CLA), enable the lymphocytes to infiltrate both compartments, epidermis and dermis.
+In psoriatic patients, inflammatory T cells have been shown to produce the receptor alpha-1-beta-1 integrin (VLA-1) directed against collagen IV (collagen of the basement membrane).
 This integrin is expressed on epidermal lymphocytes in lesional (not unaffected) skin.
 This suggests that epidermal T cells are central effectors in psoriasis.
-Blockade of VLA-1 significantly inhibits the migration of human VLA-1 expressing T cells.
+Blockade of VLA-1 significantly inhibits the migration of human VLA-1-expressing T cells.

 Dendritic cells: Dendritic cells (DCs) are outposts of the immune system and provide links between the specific (acquired) and non-specific (innate) immune systems (see Immunity, innate/acquired).
 As so-called professional APs, they express both antigen-presenting HLA class II molecules and co-stimulatory molecules.
 Myeloid DCs are found in increased numbers in the psoriatic lesion.
 Under PUVA, lesional myeloid DCs decrease.

-Chemokines: The infiltrating Th1 lymphocytes interact with various dermal and epidermal cell systems.
+Chemokines: Infiltrating Th1 lymphocytes interact with various dermal and epidermal cell systems.
 A number of chemokines, chemokine receptors, integrins and adhesion molecules are involved (CCR5, CXCR3 receptors, E-selectin, LFA-1, ICAM-1, VLA-4, VCAM-1 and others).
 These promote adhesion of T lymphocytes and neutrophil granulocytes.
 Furthermore IL-8 and RANTES (see below chemokines), which induce the migration of certain T-lymphocytes.

 ManifestationThis section has been translated automatically.